 Remember the Tower of Babel?
 We can “blame” the diversity of nations on God.
 According to the story, God “confused” our languages and dispersed people over the face of the earth.
 We aren’t told expressly why God did that.

-One possible answer presumes that the people unified for evil purposes.
+One possible answer presumes that the people unified for evil purposes in opposition to God’s purposes.
 With all people having one language in common, and with leaders of those people prone to evil, they would subvert all people in their evil ways with nothing to stop them.
-If the people were unified in opposition to God, He would have a difficult time finding a ready ear to hear His voice, so God scattered them to separate them from evil leadership.
+If the people were unified in opposition to God, He would have a difficult time finding a ready ear to hear His voice, so God scattered them to separate them.

-Another theory flows from God’s instruction to be fruitful and multiply, spreading out over all the earth.
-Rather than do what God said, the people congregated in one place, and dug in there.
+Another theory (that is not necessarily contrary) flows from God’s instruction to be fruitful and multiply, spreading out over all the earth.
+Rather than do what God said, the people congregated in one place, and dug in their heels.
 To get the people to do as He intended, God confused their languages so they would disperse.

-Still, another possible explanation relates to the families and descendants of the sons of Noah who populated the earth after the Flood.
-Conflicts arose between the family lines, including the line that descended from Shem (including, eventually, Abraham and the Israelites) and the descendants of Ham, including Canaan, the result of Ham’s incestuous relations with his mother, causing God to curse him.
+Still, another explanation relates to the families and descendants of the sons of Noah who populated the earth after the Flood.
+Conflicts arose between the family lines.
+The line that descended from Shem included Abraham and the Israelites.
+The descendants of Ham included Canaan, who was born of Ham’s incestuous relations with his mother, causing God to curse him.
 Ham’s descendants unified to build the Tower of Babel and threatened God’s plan to work through the bloodline of Shem, so the theory goes.
 God confused their language to disperse them and quash the threat to His plans.
 According to this view, “God is the Master Planner and has His own agenda for the allotted [sic] timescale of the human race.”

 In Acts 17:26, we read that God determines the times and boundaries of people.
 From this statement, we can conclude that the boundaries of nations and the times of the various people and people groups are set by God, and they have been set for God’s own purposes.
 But that doesn’t settle the issue for us.
 Far from it.

-First of all, we don’t know God’s purposes.
-His ways are higher than our ways.
+First of all, we don’t perfectly know God’s purposes: His ways are higher than our ways.
 Specifically, no one knows the times that are to come.
 So, how does that help us?

-The same passage (Matthew 24) gives is a clue.
+The same passage (Matthew 24) gives us some instruction.
 Jesus told us to be awake and to be doing what the Master told us to do while He is gone.

 We have been told that the greatest commandment is to love God; and the second greatest commandment is like it: to love our neighbors.
-Jesus elaborated further on this when He told His disciples, “What you did to … the least of these…, you did … to me.”
+Jesus elaborated further on this when He told His disciples, “What you do to … the least of these…, you do … to me.”
+Significantly, the “least of these” includes the stranger, (24:35)

-We don’t know God’s plans, so we don’t know what side of history we might be on when we side with Trump or Clinton, Democrat or Republican, but we can be assured of being on God’s side when we choose to bless the least ones, including strangers.
+We don’t know God’s plans, and we don’t know the beginning from the end (Ecc.
+3:11), so we don’t know what side of history we might be on when we side with Trump or Clinton, Democrat or Republican.
+We can be assured of being on God’s side, however, when we choose to bless the least ones, including strangers.

-These are often the hungry, thirsty, naked, sick and imprisoned in our midst.
+Immigrants are often the hungry, the thirsty, the naked, the sick and the imprisoned in our midst.
 These are our Samaritan neighbors who Jesus instructs us to care for.

 I think we all ascribe, at least in our thinking, to these things, but how do we translate that thinking into our participation as citizens in a free nation in which we have a right to vote for our leaders?
 Does it apply differently somehow?
 That’s where it gets “complicated”.